Skip to main content

 BACK TO TOP ^

-StreetsLA’s Pavement Preservation Program (PPP) includes both resurfacing and slurry of the City’s 23,000 lane miles of streets.
+StreetsLA’s Pavement Preservation Program (PPP) includes different treatments that help maintain the City’s 23,000 lane miles of streets: resurfacing, large asphalt repairs, and slurry seal.

 Resurfacing involves comprehensive repaving of streets.
-This occurs, on average, every 15 to 20 years for “select streets” (which are major arterial streets and corridors) and 25 to 30 years for “local streets” (which are typically residential streets).
+Crews remove the top layer of worn asphalt and replace it with a new layer in order to extend the useful life of the roadway.
+Resurfacing occurs, on average, every 15 to 20 years for “select streets” (which are major arterial streets and corridors) and 25 to 30 years for “local streets” (which are typically residential streets).
+Resurfacing is considered an alteration per the United States Department of Transportation (USDOT), and requires ADA-compliant access ramps to be installed prior to resurfacing.

 Urban Tree Canopy